mauney/Graphs/projects/social/README.md

 2. If you followed the hints for part 1, your `populate_graph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?

+My implementation requires checking a list for a value, so maybe it is still O(n^2), but that is very worst case and not likely.